yegor256/blog/_drafts/_juniors.md

 I will then write in Kotlin.
 I will learn the language while _using_ it.

-My point is that in order to motivate myself to learn Kotlin you need to give me a goal, which I will achive _after_ I've learnt Kotlin while _using_ this new knowledge to get there.
+My point is that in order to motivate myself to learn Kotlin you need to give me a goal, which I will achieve _after_ I've learned Kotlin while _using_ this new knowledge to get there.
 Maybe, and most probably, your kids may need something similar: a _tangible_ motivator.
 Something they will see in front of them, which will make them happy when they get there, after they learn those boring Java and Kotlin languages.